Senior Gear Editor

 Pros: Perfect fit, stylish, stretchy, and comfortable fabric blend

-Cons: Lighter colors are semi-transparent when wet
+Cons: Lighter colors can be semi-transparent when wet

 Through some type of sorcery, the Austin, TX-based Howler Brothers have created an enchanting pair of hybrid board shorts: the aptly named Bruja.
 With a perfect, true-to-size fit, colorful summer patterns, classic scalloped style, and flatlock stitching throughout, these boardies look – and feel – great.
 They feature enough pockets and stretchiness to perform well on a variety of athletic adventures, from surfing to trail running to sport climbing.
 The magic ingredient is the fabric blend, made from REPREVE quick-drying recycled polyester, spandex, and a touch of cotton, which softens the texture without significantly affecting drying time.